Neuroscience for Neurodiverse Learners (NNL) Student Application

 - Have aptitude and interest in attending college.

-- Currently be a high school sophomore, junior, or senior.
+- Currently be a high school sophomore, junior, or senior, or a college freshman.

 - Commit to program participation.